Table of Contents

 - Measure how well HIV drugs are working

 While a lower viral load generally means you are less likely to pass HIV to others, it is important to know that even with an undetectable viral load you might infect someone else with HIV if you share needles or have unprotected sex.
-Researchers recently found that, in heterosexual ('straight') serodiscordant couples (one person is living with HIV, or HIV+, and the other person is HIV-negative), having an undetectable viral load greatly reduces the chance of spreading HIV to the uninfected partner.
-By combining the results of several studies, researchers calculated that, in 1,000 serodiscordant couples who had sex for one year, if the HIV+ partner was taking HIV drugs and had an undetectable load, then only one or two HIV-negative partners would become HIV+.
+Researchers recently found that in heterosexual ('straight') serodiscordant couples (one person is living with HIV and the other person is HIV-negative), having an undetectable viral load greatly reduces the chance of spreading HIV to the uninfected partner.
+By combining the results of several studies, researchers calculated that, in 1,000 serodiscordant couples who had sex for one year, if the partner living with HIV was taking HIV drugs and had an undetectable load, then only one or two HIV-negative partners would become infected with HIV.